 Edit Tool

-Write a short, specific prompt.
+Write short, specific prompts:

 “Change Dad’s jacket from green to blue, keep everything else the same.”